bmoir23/Sprint-Challenge--JavaScript/README.md

 4) whenever call or apply methods are used, this is explicitly defined

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? because it calls the parent function when used in a nested one

 ## Project Set up